Khushi-Tomar25/khushi25scs1003000526_IILM-GN/C++practicals/README.md

 Program 5: A C++ program to sort an array of numbers in ascending order using the bubble sort algorithm.

-Program 6: C++ program demonstrating dynamic memory allocation and deallocation using pointers.
+Program 6: A C++ program demonstrating dynamic memory allocation and deallocation using pointers.

+Program 7: A C++ program demonstrating a simple class with a data member and member function.